AaNgoMme/React-app/README.md

 # React App from Reddit

-React components, registration via Reddit, uploading posts from Reddit, and more
+React components, registration via Reddit, uploading posts from Reddit, and more...

 ## Available Scripts